+UPDATE: POST-VESTITION PHOTOS

 Of course, by the time I graduated from my program and went on to finish Teacher’s College in 2009, I had to pay off my school debts.
 I spent the past few years paying off my school debt, and now I am ready to pursue my vocation.
 I chose the Order of Preachers because I am attracted to a life dedicated to teaching and preaching in a world that is full of erroneous ideas and harmful philosophies.
 Most importantly, I am attracted to preaching and teaching the Gospel of Our Lord Jesus Christ.

-~join us for our Summer 2013 Vocation Events~
+~here were our Summer 2013 Vocation Events~